yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-DiagnosticReport-intro.md

    - SNOMED - CareConnect defines the use of SNOMED coding based on the use of ***371525003 - Clinical procedure report***

    - NICIP - this code list covers only imaging.
 However within that domain it has been defined by NHS Digital and mandated for use by the Information Standards Board.
 See <https://digital.nhs.uk/services/terminology-and-classifications/national-interim-clinical-imaging-procedure-nicip-code-set>.
-Note that the NICIP codes include a maintained standard mapping to SNOMED  ***TODO - so do we use this mapping to always just provide SNOMED?
-Or include both?***
+Note that the NICIP codes include a maintained standard mapping to SNOMED, and so typically the associated SNOMED code can also be provided as a second coding

     - LOINC - the default mapping in FHIR is to LOINC codes for diagnostic reporting